 The NOCS group is armed with the most modern small arms, special equipment and equipment to successfully solve a wide range of tasks.

-Each employee has at his disposal several types of short-barreled weapons, of which the most frequently used samples are the Beretta Mod.92, the Beretta Px4 Storm and H & K P-2000.
-All of them are ideally suited to perform tasks, and most importantly, they are very convenient for wearing hidden under a civilian suit.
+Each employee has at his disposal several types of short-barreled weapons, of which the most commonly used examples are the Beretta Mod.92, Beretta Px4 Storm and H&K P-2000.
+All of them are ideal for performing tasks, and most importantly, they are very convenient for concealed wearing under a civilian suit.

-The main weapon in the operations of intervention is still the submachine gun H & K MP-5, especially its compact version MP5 A5, version silencer MP5 SD6, and also the shortened MP5 KPDW (all caliber 9 x X19 "Parabellum").
-Each of these samples can be additionally equipped with various auxiliary devices, such as various types of target designators, laser markers, night vision sights and tactical flashlights, etc.
+The main weapon in interventions remains the H&K MP-5 submachine gun, especially its compact MP5 A5 version, the MP5 SD6 silencer version, and the shortened MP5 KPDW (all 9x19 Parabellum).
+Each of these samples can be additionally equipped with various auxiliary devices, such as various types of target designators, laser markers, night vision scopes and tactical flashlights, etc.

-Recently, this legendary weapon was developed as a new version of the H & K UMP 9 of the same caliber, which should soon replace the old models.
+Recently, this legendary weapon has received its development in the form of a new version of the H&K UMP 9 in the same caliber, which should soon replace the old models.

-A few years ago, the command of the group decided that the unit needed new long-barreled weapons.
-The choice fell on the American 5,56-mm carbine M-4, which is used in other Italian special units.
-This sample can be equipped with many additional devices and devices, such as night sights, tactical lights, rifle grenade launchers, various aiming systems, including using a laser.
-In the group, in addition, there are a small number of H & K G-36 rifles (mainly with a shortened barrel), which are used to guard the escort of VIPs.
-The rifle produced by the Patriotic Ordinance Factory, which is, in essence, the radically redesigned M-16 self-loading rifle equipped with modern optics and auxiliary devices, has become the most recent example of such weapons.
+Several years ago, the group's command decided that the unit needed a new long-barreled weapon.
+The choice fell on the American 5,56 mm M-4 carbine, which is used in other Italian special units.
+This sample can be equipped with many additional devices and devices, such as night sights, tactical flashlights, underbarrel grenade launchers, various aiming systems, including those using a laser.
+In addition, the group has a small number of H&K G-36 rifles (mostly with a short barrel), which are used to guard escorts of VIPs.
+The most recent example of this kind of weapon was a rifle produced by the Patriotic Ordinance Factory, which is, in fact, a radically redesigned self-loading M-16 rifle, equipped with modern optics and auxiliary devices.

-In addition, among the long-barreled samples in the group's arsenal is the Austrian rifle Steyr AUG, which entered service with the unit at the end of the 90 of the last century, equipped with x4 optics with a fixed magnification.
-In addition, the special forces use the older versions acquired at the end of the 1980-ies: Israeli self-loading rifles GALIL VB-STB 5,56 mm (which are in fact analogous to the Kalashnikov assault rifle, only converted to the caliber of NATO), German H & K G-41 combined with grenade launcher H & K 79 40, as well as domestic Beretta AR / SC-70 / 90.
+In addition, among the long-barreled samples in the group's arsenal, there is the Austrian Steyr AUG rifle, which entered service with the unit in the late 90s of the last century, equipped with x4 fixed magnification optics.
+In addition, the special forces use older versions acquired in the late 1980s: Israeli self-loading rifles GALIL VB-STB 5,56 mm (which are actually analogous to the Kalashnikov assault rifle, only converted to NATO caliber), German H&K G-41 in combination with the H&K 79 40 underbarrel grenade launcher, as well as domestic Beretta AR / SC-70/90.

 NOCS fighters use Benelli M-4 rifles and Beretta 202 as a more powerful assault weapon; Franchi PA3 – 345 rifles and its short version PA3 / 215, which are ideally suited for security tasks, can be used as a backup option.
 In addition, Franchi SPAS 15 semi-automatic rifle is worth mentioning.
 It is mainly used during an invasion of the premises or when it is necessary to break locks or locks on doors, gates, and also to provide fire support to assault groups.

-The most important part of the group’s arsenal is the sniper weapon, which is used in the most difficult situations during anti-terrorist operations.
-Since its inception, the unit was equipped with rifles Mauser 86 SR 7,62 x51 caliber (.308 Winchester) with manual gate and semiautomatic rifles H & K G-3 SG / 1 and PSG-1, equipped with optical sights Zeiss with uvelicheniemi h6 and night sights Simrad Optronics KN 202.
-For long range fires, the group acquired French Ultima Ration rifles with an integrated silencer at the end of the 1990's.
-Currently, NOX snipers use HS Precision rifles, Sako TRG-21 7,62 x51 mm, Accuracy International caliber .338 Lapua Magnum, and Sako TRG-22, caliber.308 Winchester, equipped with Schmit & Bender optics.
+The most important part of the group's arsenal is sniper weapons, which are used in the most difficult situations during anti-terrorist operations.
+Since its inception, the unit has been equipped with Mauser 86 SR rifles in 7,62 x51 (.308 Winchester) manual-bolt and H&K G-3 SG / 1 and PSG-1 semi-automatic rifles equipped with Zeiss scopes with x6 magnification, as well as night sights Simrad Optronics KN 202.
+For firing at long distances in the late 1990s, the group purchased French Ultima Ration rifles with an integrated silencer.
+Currently, NOCS snipers use rifles such as HS Precision, Sako TRG-21 7,62 x51 mm, Accuracy International caliber .338 Lapua Magnum, as well as Sako TRG-22, caliber .308 Winchester, equipped with Schmit & Bender optics.

 Now about the equipment.
 NOCS fighters usually wear a dark blue jumpsuit made from a special Nomex material, Danner boots that are comfortable to wear both in urban and in field conditions.
 The materials used in shoes prevent slipping, have antistatic properties.